 - Joint and spinal injuries

-They’re experienced in working with personal injury patients and understand how to provide thorough, medically necessary treatment that supports your recovery.
+They are experienced in working with personal injury patients and understand how to provide thorough, medically necessary treatment.

 📄 3.
 Comprehensive Documentation for Your Case